WordPress/gutenberg/packages/components/src/navigation/README.md

 # Navigation

-Render a heirarchy of menu items into a waterfall style navigation.
+Render a flat array of menu items into a waterfall style hierarchy navigation.

 ## Usage